AbrahamArellano/saas-mcp-reference-architecture/README.md

 - **[Server Implementation](./mcp_server/src/)**: Core MCP server code with tools, resources, and authentication
 - **[Infrastructure](./mcp_server/infra/)**: CDK project for AWS deployment

+For a guided walkthrough of the MCP server features, including deployment, user registration, authentication, and testing with different tokens, see the [Demo Experience Guide](./demo_experience.md).

 ### Quick Start

 ```bash